Jyotiba14/financial-Reports-/README.md

 While pursuing my mechanical graduation i was exposed to "engineering economics" wherein i learned the econmoics behind the management ,operations,growth and profitiabilites of the firm ,which i put into practice while working as a maintenance enginering where i was exposed to create the monthly invoices and budgeting .Hence this analytical skills pertaining  to numbers and ratio have also kept me intrigued to it .

 # OBJECTIVES
+1. Creating the model relationship manually .
-1. Create time intelligence Measures such as 1. profit LY 2.
+2. Create time intelligence Measures such as 1. profit LY 2.
 Profit margin LY 3.
 Sales LY 4.
 Sales TY vs LY 5.
 Sales YTD,QTD,MTD .
-2. Creating the model relationship manually .
 3. Create a navigation page of the report using button and bookmarks
 4. Use of Switch true statement to create the templates
 5. Create a Date query table using the advanced editor .
-6. Develop Income statement , finance , balance sheet , revenue insights and cash flow details
+6. Develop Income statement , finance , balance sheet , revenue insights and cash flow detailS.
-7. create time intelligence Measures such as 1. profit LY 2.
-Profit margin LY 3.
-Sales LY 4.
-Sales TY vs LY 5.
-Sales YTD,QTD,MTD .
-8. Details of top-5 cities and customer with highest Revenue .
+7. Details of top-5 cities and customer with highest Revenue .